-- Say: Everyone, please stand to hear the instructions for this assignment.
-Think of someone who has shown you what unselfish, caring love really is.
-Share what they did in story form.
-You have thirty seconds to share this experience with someone else.
-[In thirty seconds, ask them to switch and listen to their partner share.] - 2.
-Say: You have one more minute to find another partner, share your story, and hear theirs. - 3.
+- 2. Say: You have one more minute to find another partner, share your story, and hear theirs. - 3.
 Say: The story you shared is an example of how someone changed your life with love.
 Tonight, let's see how God's love directly changes the way we love others.

-Think back to Bible times and remember some of the stories of Jesus and His disciples.
+Think back to Bible times and remember some of Jesus' encounters with His disciples.
 Imagine what each one might have been thinking, feeling, experiencing...

-1. Encounter #1: It was a hot, muggy afternoon in Palestine.
+Encounter #1: It was a hot, sultry afternoon in Palestine.
 Jesus and His disciples trudged along the path, weary from their journey.
 Soon, the disciples realized they were not alone.
 "Someone's following us!" they hissed to one another.
 Looking back, they knew with one glimpse they wanted nothing to do with this person.
-They walked ahead, determined to ignore the woman running up behind them.
+They strode ahead, determined to ignore the woman running up behind them.
 Her eyes a silent plea for help, the woman came to Jesus, begging Him to listen and heal her daughter.
 The disciples couldn't believe Jesus was talking to this Gentile-let alone helping her!
 He had spoken of love, saying, "A new commandment I give unto you, that ye love one another; as I have loved you, that ye also love one another.
 By this shall all men know that ye are my disciples, if ye have love one to another" (John 13:34, 35).
 They still hadn't understood...

-- 2. Encounter #2: "What were you arguing about on the road?"
+Encounter #2: "What were you arguing about on the road?"
 Jesus tenderly asked His disciples.
 They looked at each other, embarrassed.
-The constant competition between them was a continuous ache to His heart.
-Their open bitterness filled His heart with sadness.
-When would they learn? - 3.
+The constant rivalry between them was a continuous ache.
+Their open animosity saddened His heart.
+When would they learn?

 Encounter #3: Tears streamed down their faces as they saw their Master, Teacher, and best Friend of three years suffer the cruelest death imaginable.

-They wanted to know why.
-Why is He letting Himself go through this?
-Where is the kingdom He was supposed to set up?
-Jesus watched them with sadness.
+"Why?
+Why is He letting Himself go through this?" they questioned.
+"Where is the kingdom He was supposed to set up?"
+Jesus watched them in agony not only from the physical pain He was experiencing.
 He had tried so hard to open their eyes, to help them see...

-Sometime after the crucifixion of Jesus, Peter stared in shock at the scene in front of him.
+Sometime after the crucifixion of Jesus.
+Peter stared in shock at the scene in front of him.
 What was happening?
 Everything he had been taught his whole life rebelled at what he saw and heard.
 Peter had felt Jesus' love, but until now he hadn't fully understood what it meant to love others.
 Jesus was about to teach Peter something very important-something He had tried to show him all along.